rotkehlxen/suncal/README.md

 #### CLI
 Set up the cli using click or some other tool.

-#### astral wrapper
-Write a function that returns start and end datetime of a given event ("sunrise", "sunset" or "goldenhour").
-For sunrise and sunset, start and end are identical (but astral returns just one timestamp).
-(Franzi, DONE)

-#### date ranges
-Write a function that creates a list of dates between "from" and "to".
-E.g. if from="2021-02-01" and to="2021-02-03", return list ["2021-02-01", "2021-02-02", "2021-02-03"].
-Of course using python date type, not strings!

 #### ics support
 Implement mapping from list of GoogleCalEvents to ics file.

-#### event styles
-Function that returns the event title string provided a type of event and the datetime object.
-Using the event styles shown above.
-(Franzi, DONE!)

 #### authentication flow
 Function for authentication flow.
 Creates a token if it does not exit yet.
 The file suncal/capi-quickstart.py in this